Advocacy Organizations and Psychoeducational Materials

 CHILDREN AND ADULTS WITH ATTENTION DEFICIT /HYPERACTIVITY DISORDER (CHADD) www.chadd.org

 CHADD is an excellent national resource for families who have family members with ADHD and want to learn more about ADHD, so they can be effective advocates.
-CHADD is closely linked to the National Resource Center on AD/HD and their “What we know” series has excellent information on medication management.
+CHADD is closely linked to the National Resource Center on ADHD which offers excellent information on medication management for caregivers and professionals.